SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 The easy wins are not enough, and things quickly get complicated.
 Here are a few factors to take into account, when considering proportionality.

-**1. Deferring**: Does this computational process really have to be done now?
+**1. Can it be deferred?**: Does this computational process really have to be done now?
 Could it be done in five years' time, when (if all goes according to plan) much more energy will be generated from renewable sources?
 Of course, research is often about winning the race, but maybe that's an attitude that needs to shift.

+**2. What is its carbon impact?** Monitoring maximal computing may help to identify where use is suboptimal or disproportionate to what the job is trying to achieve.
+Where is HPC use monitored in your institution?
+What kind of data is collected, and who gets to see it?
+Maximal computing resources are often denominated in hours of core use.
+Can it instead be denominated in CO2e?

+**3. On what balance sheet(s) will the carbon impact appear?** Will it be your own university or research institution, or some third party?
+Are you happy with the way the reporting entity measures and discloses its carbon impact?

-**2. Ethics**: The underlying purpose of a project has bearing on how we assess its proportionality.
-Does it have sustainability-related goals?
-For example, optimizing planting patterns for beleaguered pollinators, or calling out greenwashing in corporate disclosures at scale, or tailoring communications relating to famine relief?
-Or perhaps the goals are good in themselves, but unrelated to climate adaptation, or are maladaptive.
-Or perhaps (as occasionally seems to happen sometimes in AI research) the goals themselves are pure evil.
+**4. What are the potential benefits?** Clearly, the underlying purpose of a project has bearing on how we assess its proportionality.

+**5. Do these benefits relate to sustainability?** If so, you might decide to be a bit more lenient.
+Is your goal to optimize planting patterns for beleaguered pollinators, or to call out greenwashing in corporate disclosures at scale, or to tailor communications relating to famine relief?
+Or will the outcomes be unrelated to sustainability, or even maladaptive?

+**6. What are the broader ethical questions?** Perhaps (as occasionally seems to happen sometimes in AI research) your goals are pure evil, only you haven't noticed yet?
+Bringing in ethical considerations in an intensive way, early in the process, may help to decide when maximal approaches are appropriate.
 The ethics of AI is a very rich field.
 Prominent themes include bias (e.g. gender, race, language, class, geography, disability), opacity (is AI explainable?
 If so, who explains and who listens?), and broader considerations of justice.
 The [Critical Algorithm Studies reading list](https://socialmediacollective.org/reading-lists/critical-algorithm-studies/) and [Zotero Library](https://www.zotero.org/groups/605005/critical_algorithm_studies) contain further reading on the politics and ethics of AI and algorithms more broadly.
 [The Data
 Hazards](https://datahazards.com/contents/hazards/high-environmental-cost.html)
 project is developing labels that seek to communicate the risks involved